quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 *De novo* mutations are further classified into three possible mutation types, indicated by the color of each triangle.
 At each informative marker $g_n$, we calculate the total number of each mutation type observed on haplotypes that carry either parental allele (i.e., the aggregate mutation spectrum).
 We then calculate the cosine distance between the two aggregate mutation spectra.
 We repeat this process for every informative marker $g_n$.
-**b)** To assess the significance of any distance peaks in a), we perform a permutation test by shuffling the haplotype labels associated with the *de novo* mutation data.
+**b)** To assess the significance of any distance peaks in a), we perform permutation tests.
-In each of $N$ permutations, we record the maximum cosine distance encountered at any locus in the scan.
+In each of $N$ permutations, we shuffle the haplotype labels associated with the *de novo* mutation data, run a genome-wide distance scan, and record the maximum cosine distance encountered at any locus in the scan.
-Finally, we calculate the $1 - p$ percentile of the distribution of those maximum statistics to obtain a genome-wide cosine distance threshold at the specified value of $p$.
+Finally, we calculate the $1 - p$ percentile of the distribution of those maximum distances to obtain a genome-wide cosine distance threshold at the specified value of $p$.
-](images/fig-distance-method.png){#fig:distance-method width=7in}
+](images/fig-distance-method.png){#fig:distance-method width=8.5in}

 ### Re-identifying the mutator allele on chromosome 4 in the BXDs